ni/NI-SystemLink-Migration/README.md

 - Notifications: `--notification`
 - Security `--security`
 - Systems: `--systems`
-    - WARNING: Archiving Systems will capture key data from the server.
-Care must be taken to protect archived secrets.
+    - To capture/restore systems, a secret must be provided using the `--secret <SECRET>` command line flag.
+Captured systems data will require the same secret to be provided as was provided during capture in order to be able to decrypt sensitive data.
 - System States: `--systemstates`
     - Feeds may require additional updates if servers used for migration have different domain names
     - Cannot be migrated between 2020R1 and 2020R2 servers
 - Tag Alarm Rules: `--tagrule`
 - Tag Ingestion and Tag History: `--tags`

-There are plans to support the following services in the near future:
-- OPC UA Client: `--opc`
 - Test Monitor: `--tests`
 - Repository: `--repo`
     - Feeds may require additional updates if servers used for migration have different domain names
 - User Data: `--userdata`

+There are plans to support the following services in the near future:
+- OPC UA Client: `--opc`
+- Dashboards and Web Applications: `--dashboards`
+- TDM `--tdm`

 The following list of services is explicitly not supported because of issues that arose when developing and testing migrating the service that will require changes to the service rather than the migration utility to enable support:
 - Cloud Connector